kudobuilder/kudo.dev/content/docs/README.md

 kubectl kudo init
 ```

-If you want to manage the installation by hand the follow is also possible:
+If you want to manage the installation by hand the following is also possible:

 ```
 kubectl kudo init --dry-run -o=yaml > kudo.yaml